What is on the 2020 U.S. election ballot?

 This has been an unusual election in the United States, and not just because it is being held in the midst of the COVID-19 pandemic.
-This election has heightened destructive and disgusting trends in the U.S., but also the best of progressive organising.
+This election has heightened destructive and disgusting trends in the U.S., but also the best of progressive organizing.
 Given these trends, I will not hazard a guess about who will prevail.
 Instead, this toolkit clarifies what is at stake in this election and provides information that might not be common knowledge.

 What is on the ballot?